Imperatorsky pavilyon railway station: Current Condition

+After the October Revolution of 1917, the station was renamed "Uritsky Pavilion" after Moisey Uritsky in 1918 and closed a few years after the Second World War.
+The pavilion itself suffered from damage during the German occupation.

 During the 1990s the building was used as an unofficial disco until it suffered a fire.

 On 18 March 2008, the Property Fund held tenders for the sale of rights to conclude lease agreements for the pavilion building, which was to be named "Tsarskoye Selo Station" (Pushkin, Academic Ave, 35b, lit.
 A).
 The auction winner was OOO Sansara, which concluded the contract for a period of 49 years.
 The possible use of the building was as a shopping mall or restaurant.

 In 2010 on the 300th anniversary of Tsarskoe Selo, it was planned to restore the pavilion.
 But this did not happen.

 The pavilion is currently almost in ruins.
 The sharp-pointed roof of the entrance door of honor has collapsed and been replaced with plastic coated roofing sheet.
 The stone carvings on the facade have survived, as well as the murals of the vaults of the front porch and some interiors have also survived.
 Bullet holes and shrapnel holes from the Second World War are visible on the rear / north façade where the platforms used to be.
 The platforms and platform canopy no longer exist.